Sefer Halilović: War years

 On 25 May 1992 he was appointed by the Presidency of Bosnia and Herzegovina (RBiH) as Commander of the Territorial Defence (TO) Staff of the RBiH, replacing Hasan Efendić, becoming the most senior Military Commander of the armed forces of the RBiH.

 From his appointment in May to early July, while the TO evolved into an Army, Halilović also acted as a member of the War Presidency.
 After July 1992, he functioned as the Chief of the General Staff of the Army of the Republic of Bosnia and Herzegovina.
 On 18 August 1992, the Presidency formed five corps of the ABiH with Halilović as Chief of the Supreme Command Staff / Chief of the Main Staff.
 On 8 June 1993, a new position was created, Commander of the Supreme Command Staff.
 Rasim Delić filled this post.
-Between 18 July 1993 to 1 November 1993, he held the post of Deputy Commander of the Supreme Command Staff of the ARBiH as well as Chief of the Supreme Command Staff.
+From 18 July 1993 to 1 November 1993, he held the post of Deputy Commander of the Supreme Command Staff of the ARBiH as well as Chief of the Supreme Command Staff.

 After a meeting in Zenica on 20–21 August 1993, Rasim Delić appointed him Head of an Inspection Team.
 At that same meeting he urged his fellow officers to prioritize the disciplining of BH soldiers.
-He was quoted as saying; "When are we going to start shooting people for not following orders"?
+He was quoted as saying; "When are we going to start shooting people for not following orders?"

 Assassination attempt

-During the war Halilović ran afoul of the political leaders of Bosnia who in turn were likely responsible for the failed attempt on Halilović's life.
+During the war Halilović ran afoul of the political leaders of Bosnia who in turn were likely responsible for a failed attempt on Halilović's life.
 On 7 July 1993 at 14:10h Halilović's flat was bombed using a remote detonated explosive device.
-While Halilović, his son and daughter were not killed, his wife Mediha and her brother Edin Rondić died.
+While Halilović, his son and daughter survived, his wife Mediha and her brother Edin Rondić died.
 Rondić appeared on the balcony in a military uniform at the same time that Halilović came home for lunch with his family.
 The assassins likely mistook Rondić for Halilović and detonated the device.

 The assassin was a member of the State Security Service or SDB-s secret group for liquidation and their commander was Nedžad Ugljen, also the director of SDB.

 War crimes indictment

 Before his indictment Halilović was a government minister in the Federation of Bosnia and Herzegovina and the leader of his own political party, the Bosnian-Herzegovinian Patriotic Party-Sefer Halilović and was known for his vocal criticism of Bosnian president Alija Izetbegović.
 He was indicted by the International Criminal Tribunal for the Former Yugoslavia on 30 July 2001.
-He voluntarily surrendered on 25 September 2001 and plead not guilty two days later.
-Halilović was on a provisional release from 13 December 2001 until the beginning of the trial and from 5 September 2005 until 14 November 2005.
+He voluntarily surrendered on 25 September 2001 and pleaded not guilty two days later.
+Halilović was on a provisional release from 13 December 2001 until the beginning of the trial.